sphinx-doc/sphinx/doc/ext/math.rst

 ======================

 .. module:: sphinx.ext.mathbase
-   :synopsis: Common math support for pngmath and jsmath.
+   :synopsis: Common math support for pngmath and mathjax / jsmath.

 .. versionadded:: 0.5

-Since mathematical notation isn't natively supported by HTML in any way, Sphinx supports math in documentation with two extensions.
+Since mathematical notation isn't natively supported by HTML in any way, Sphinx supports math in documentation with several extensions.

-The basic math support that is common to both extensions is contained in :mod:`sphinx.ext.mathbase`.
+The basic math support is contained in :mod:`sphinx.ext.mathbase`.
 Other math support extensions should, if possible, reuse that support too.

 .. note::